emmanuelkamala/salum-emmanuel-project/natours/Readme.md

 18. Column count is very useful for creating columns in a text, it is better than flexbox
         column-count: 2; column-gap: 4rem; column-rule: 1px solid var(--color-grey-light-2);
 19. Use column-span: all; to span the text across all columns
+20. hyphens: auto; to break the word into two lines

 ### Responsive design principles
   1. Fluid layouts